insert3coins/EliteDataRelay/README.md

 ## 📍 Overview

 This tool provides a simple way to keep an eye on your ship's cargo without having to tab into the game's right-hand panel.
 It reads the `Cargo.json` file that Elite Dangerous generates, along with player journals to determine total capacity.
-The output is displayed in the app window and also written to a `cargo.txt` file, which is perfect for adding a cargo display to your stream via OBS or other broadcasting software.
+The output is displayed in a clean interface that includes a real-time cargo list, a visual meter for your cargo hold, and an indicator to show when monitoring is active.
+The data is also written to a `cargo.txt` file, which is perfect for adding a cargo display to your stream via OBS or other broadcasting software.

 ## 📸 Screenshot
 ![Screenshot](https://github.com/insert3coins/EliteCargoMonitor/blob/master/Images/Screenshot.png?raw=true)